Subspace Learning From Bits: Introduction

-An important challenge in modern data-intensive applications is to extract useful information without storing and transmitting all the data that may be generated distributively at an unprecedented rate.
-Fortunately, many practical datasets exhibit low-dimensional structures, such that a significant proportion of their variance can be captured in the first few principal components; and that the subspace spanned by these principal components is the recovery object of interest rather than the datasets themselves.
-Our goal in this paper is thus to design a simple yet efficient sensing and estimation framework to faithfully retrieve the {\em principal subspace} of high-dimensional datasets or data streams with low computation, communication and storage complexity.
+Many practical data exhibit low-dimensional structures, such that a significant proportion of their variance can be captured in the first few principal components; and that the subspace spanned by these principal components is the recovery object of interest rather than the datasets themselves.
+In other words, the covariance matrix of the data $\bSigma=\mathbb{E}[\bx_t\bx_t^H]$ is (approximately) low-rank, $\mbox{rank}(\bSigma)\approx r$, where $r\ll n$.
+This assumption is widely applicable to data such as network traffic, wideband spectrum, surveillance, and so on.